 Therefore, on the basis of the above, the Court, in accordance with the Extradition (Designated Foreign Countries) Order (S.L.
-276.05), is hereby deciding that the return of Timothy Alan Mackay to the Polish Authorities on the Basis of the European Arrest Warrant dated the 31 December 2024 is not barred and therefore, in accordance with Regulation 24 of the Order:
+276.05), is hereby deciding that the return of Celia Eileen Jean Dunlop to the Polish Authorities on the Basis of the European Arrest Warrant dated the 31 December 2024 is not barred and therefore, in accordance with Regulation 24 of the Order:

-1. is ordering Timothy Alan Mackay to custody to await his return to Poland, being the scheduled country which issued the present warrant.
+1. is ordering Celia Eileen Jean Dunlop to custody to await her return to Poland, being the scheduled country which issued the present warrant.

 In accordance with Regulation 25 of the mentioned Order, read in conjunction with Article 16 of the Extradition Act, (Cap.
-276 of the Laws of Malta) the Court is informing the person requested that: - the date in which this order of committal comes into effect and that,
+276 of the Laws of Malta) the Court is informing the person requested that: -

-(a) he will not be returned to Poland until after the expiration of seven days from
+(a) She will not be returned to Poland until after the expiration of seven days from the date in which this order of committal comes into effect and that,

-(b) he may appeal this decision to the Court of Criminal Appeal, and provision of the Constitution of Malta or of the European Convention Act is, has been or is likely to be contravened in relation to his person as to justify a reversal, annulment or modification of the court's order of committal, he has the right to apply for redress in accordance with the provisions of article 46 of the said Constitution or of the European Convention Act, as the case may be.
+- (b) She may appeal this decision to the Court of Criminal Appeal, and - (c) If she thinks that any of the provisions of article 10(1) and (2) of the Extradition Act, Chapter 276 of the Laws of Malta has been contravened or that any provision of the Constitution of Malta or of the European Convention Act is, has been or is likely to be contravened in relation to her person as to justify a reversal, annulment or modification of the court's order of committal, she has the right to apply for redress in accordance with the provisions of article 46 of the said Constitution or of the European Convention Act, as the case may be.

-(c) If he thinks that any of the provisions of article 10(1) and (2) of the Extradition in these Acts are released to the Commissioner of Police for the purposes of the surrender of the Requested Person to the Requesting State.
+The Court is hereby ordering that the identification documents and passport presented in these Acts are released to the Commissioner of Police for the purposes of the surrender of the Requested Person to the Requesting State.